Skip to content

-Exploring Different Types of Levelling Staffs: Which is Best for Your Project?
+Exploring Different Types of Levelling Staffs for your Next Project

 One of the more underestimated tools within a surveyor’s toolset is a leveling staff.
 It is usually used in conjunction with a transit or a leveling instrument, used to measure the height of a certain object.
 Then, you can use those findings to determine the elevation difference between the two points.